 Have you ever wondered where the name “United States of America” came from?

-Until the other day I had never thought about it, but it turns out that it was an Irish Catholic from County Cork who deserves the credit for the name.
+For years I never really thought about it, but it turns out that it was an Irish Catholic from County Cork who deserves the credit for the name.

 Odd when I think about it, but I had never once considered where the name “United States of America” came from.
 Oh sure, it's kind of obvious now – all these independent states, but somehow united too – but still, someone had to first coin the phrase before it could take root and eventually become the name of the new nation.